Chicago "L": Skip-stop service

-On the North-South Line, "A" trains went to the Englewood branch and "B" trains went to the Jackson Park branch.
-In both cases, individual stops were not skipped beyond the points where those branches diverged.
+On the lines with branches, skip-stop service sent all "A" trains to one branch and "B" trains to another branch.
+Individual stops were not skipped beyond the points where those branches diverged.
 As time went by, the time periods which employed skip-stop service gradually decreased, as the waits at "A" and "B" stations became increasingly longer during non-peak service.

 By the 1990s, use of the A/B skip-stop system was only used during rush hour service.
 Another problem was that trains skipping stations to save time still could not pass the train that was directly ahead, so skipping stations was not advantageous in all regards.
 In 1993, the CTA began to eliminate skip-stop service when it switched the southern branches of the West-South and North-South Lines to improve rider efficiency, creating the current Red and Green Lines.
 From this point, Green Line trains made all stops along the entire route, while Red Line trains stopped at all stations south of Harrison.
 The elimination of A/B skip-stop service continued with the opening of the all-stop Orange Line and the conversion of the Brown Line to all-stop service.

 In April 1995, the last of the A/B skip-stop system was eliminated with the conversion of the O'Hare branch of the Blue Line and the Howard branch of the Red Line to all-stop service.
 The removal of skip-stop service resulted in some increases in travel times, and greatly increased ridership at former "A" and "B" stations due to increased train frequencies.
 Station signage highlighting the former skip-stop patterns would remain into the 2000s, when it was gradually replaced across the system.